Soccer: Neymar shines as Brazil beat Mexico to reach World Cup quarters

 A glaring spotlight had been on Neymar after his opening three performances saw him miss a litany of chances, frequently squander possession and spend far too long on the turf.

-Yet he answered a number of questions with a much more positive display and a decisive finish early in the second half from a move that he had started himself, although his propensity for histrionics were again in evidence.
+Yet he answered a number of questions with his performance and a decisive finish early in the second half from a move that he had started himself.

-Minutes after the restart Brazil took the lead in exquisite fashion with Neymar starting and ending the move.
+Minutes after the restart, Brazil took the lead in exquisite fashion from Neymar.

-It was a choking blow for Mexico, who had been the better side for the opening half an hour, pegging Brazil back and creating several half chances.
+It was a choking blow for Mexico, who had been the better side for the opening half an hour, pegging Brazil back and creating several half-chances, but it was Neymar’s habit of constantly hitting the deck that most irked the Mexico coach.

+“Unfortunately, and it is a shame for football, we wasted a lot of time because of one player,” Juan Carlos Osorio said.

+“It is a shame for all the people watching, all the children watching...
+There shouldn’t be acting.
+I think this had an impact on our pace and style.”

-Brazil had to wait until the 88th minute to put the match to bed as Neymar was the architect, crossing for Firmino to tap the ball home.
+Brazil had to wait until the 88th minute to put the match to bed when Neymar was the architect, crossing for Firmino to tap the ball home.

 They will have to do without defensive midfielder Casemiro in the quarters, however, after he picked up his second booking.